kermitt2/entity-fishing/doc/restAPI.rst

 This functionality provides disambiguation for a search query expressed as a “short text”.

-The input is the list of terms that are typically provided in the search bar of a search engine, and response time are optimized to remain very low (1-5ms).
+The input is the list of terms that are typically provided in the search bar of a search engine, and response time are optimized to remain very low (1-10ms).

-For example the query: "concrete pump sensor".
+For example, let's consider the search query: "concrete pump sensor".
 From this association of search terms, it is clear that the sense corresponding to *concrete* is the material, the entity is the device called *concrete pump*, and it has nothing to do with *concrete* as the antonym of *abstract*.

 Processing this kind of input permits to implement semantic search (search based on concept matching) and semantic-based ranking (ranking of documents based on semantic proximity with a query, for instance exploiting clasifications, domain information, etc.) in a search engine.